 Serves 2 hungry diners.
 Offer with french fries or onion rings, or a healthy mixed green salad on the side.

 Variations: Use the chicken steaks made for cheese steak sandwiches for a lighter version.
 Substitute Cheese Whiz for the American cheese slices.
 Use your favorite melty cheese instead.
 Add whatever condiments that you like.
+To make this a vegetarian sandwich, omit the meat and use more mushrooms.

 www.afoodloversdelight.com (Copyright Adroit Ideals 2014)